NeuroVault/pynv/README.md

 *Initialize a Client instance*

 First, we need to create an instance of the Client class.
-This requires adding your neurovault api key which can be found under ['Personal Access tokens'](http://neurovault.org/accounts/tokens/) tab in the Account Settings.
+This requires adding your neurovault api key which can be found under [“Personal Access tokens”](http://neurovault.org/accounts/tokens/) tab in the Account Settings.

 ```python
 from pyneurovault_upload.api import Client